raghavchalapathy/dnr/README.md

 # dnr
 ## An Investigation of Recurrent Neural Architectures for Drug Name Recognition

 Drug name recognition (DNR) is an essential step in the Pharmacovigilance (PV) pipeline.
-DNR aims to find drug name mentions in un- structured biomedical texts and classify them into predefined categories.
+DNR aims to find drug name mentions in unstructured biomedical texts and classify them into predefined categories.
 State-of-the-art DNR approaches heavily rely on hand-crafted features and domain-specific resources which are difficult to collect and tune.
-For this rea- son, this paper investigates the effectiveness of contemporary recurrent neural architectures - the Elman and Jordan networks and the bidi- rectional LSTM with CRF decoding - at per- forming DNR straight from the text.
-The experimental results achieved on the author- itative SemEval-2013 Task 9.1 benchmarks show that the bidirectional LSTM-CRF ranks closely to highly-dedicated, hand-crafted sys- tems.
+For this reason , this paper investigates the effectiveness of contemporary recurrent neural architectures - the Elman and Jordan networks and the bidirectional LSTM with CRF decoding - at performing DNR straight from the text.
+The experimental results achieved on the author- itative SemEval-2013 Task 9.1 benchmarks show that the bidirectional LSTM-CRF ranks closely to highly-dedicated, hand-crafted systems.

+The repository contains code and instructions to execute the recurrent neural architecture models.

 ## Initial setup